viraj-s15/local-document-chat/README.md

 - Python Dependency issues
 - Kubernetes deployment not working properly
 - Uploading certain large pdfs caused issues
-- I wanted it to integrate with pgvector(work in progress)
+- I wanted it to integrate with pgvector

 I will not be maintaining this so use it if youre ready to make some changes